mgmarlow/knavehack/content/index.md

 #### Power attacks

-After a successful attack roll but before rolling for damage, PCs can opt to make a melee attack a power attack, doubling the number of damage dice rolled but breaking the weapon.
+After a successful attack roll but before rolling for damage, PCs can opt to make a melee attack a Power Attack.
+Power Attacks double the number of damage dice rolled in exchange for breaking the weapon.

 ### Maneuvers

-Maneuvers include disarming, pushing, stunning, blinding, breaking gear, tripping, pickpocketing, climbing, restraining, or anything else the GM agrees is plausible.
+Maneuvers are tactical combat choices that exchange damage for utility.
+Possible maneuvers include disarming, pushing, stunning, blinding, breaking gear, tripping, pickpocketing, climbing, restraining, or anything else the GM agrees is plausible.
 They can only cause damage indirectly (e.g., pushing an enemy off a ledge) and are resolved with an appropriate ability check.

 ### Damage and wounds